 After settling in we took a walk around the small town which was nestled at the bottom of a valley.
 A small river flowed down from the mountains next to the main road and on the other side yaks and horses grazed.

 It was early November but the sky was blue and the sun bright.
 The air had a crisp chill to it.
 Prayer flags fluttered in the wind and at one end of the valley Siguniangshan’s impressive snow-white peak could be seen rising above the other mountains.

 We dined at one of the many restaurants on the main street and the food was good and cheap.
 Sichuan and Tibetan food was the mainstay of Rilong and you could get a good meal for two for under 100RMB ($10).

 That evening we visited the Iced Rock Bar next to our guesthouse, run by a friendly long-haired musician from Xi’an.
-The bar was a beautiful rustic affair with log burner, walls covered in pictures and books and large but friendly dog lazing by the fire.
-It was the perfect place to spend a cozy evening in the mountains.
+The bar was a beautiful rustic affair with a log burner, walls covered in pictures and books and a large but friendly dog lazing by the fire.
+It was the perfect place to spend a cosy evening in the mountains.

 As we left the village behind and climbed higher into the mountains the altitude was really noticeable and I was struggling when we ascended some wooden steps up to view one of the many waterfalls.
 Shortness of breath and a slight headache meant resting frequently as we climbed higher.

 We followed the river along pasture meadows and up into the forest.
 I can truly say I have never experienced such stunning scenery; it was breathtaking both literally and metaphorically (however since I have just returned from Tibet proper, I have to say that the scenery there was more magnificent)!

 Every now and then the trees would part to reveal one of the 6,000-metre peaks towering from above.
 Grey granite gave way to dazzling white snow and pine trees lined the ridges.
 As it was autumn the colours of the valley were spectacular.